enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/dev/build.rst

 * Access to a Sonar server with a correctly configured Maven settings.xml
 * The Selenium setup (see :doc:`tests`) - this has been deprecated.
 It may come back later.
 * Internet access
-* Login & password to Sonatype OSSRH with permissions on com.enioka.jqm.
+* Login & password to Maven Central Repository (https://central.sonatype.com/) with permissions on com.enioka.jqm.
 * Login & password to Read the Docs with permissions on com.enioka.jqm.
 * Docker client 18.06+ and access to the multi-arch build environment. -- deprecated,  build is migrating to Github action